 Exemption from UDFI

-When an IRA buys real estate that is leveraged with mortgage financing, it creates Unrelated Debt Financed Income (“UDFI”) – a type of Unrelated Business Taxable Income (also known as “UBTI or UBIT”) on which taxes must be paid.
-The UBTI tax is approximately 40% for 2018.
+When an IRA buys real estate that is leveraged with mortgage financing, it creates Unrelated Debt Financed Income (“UDFI”).
+This is a type of Unrelated Business Taxable Income (also known as “UBTI or UBIT”) on which you must pay taxes.
+The UBTI tax is approximately 40% for 2019.
 But, with a Solo 401(k) plan, you can use leverage without being subject to the UDFI rules and UBTI tax.
 This exemption provides significant tax advantages for using a Solo 401(k) Plan versus an IRA to purchase real estate.

 Retirement Saving Consolidation through Rollovers